Last Updated: 2020-10-28

 First and foremost, the <template>

 This is where lit-html comes in!
-Lit html is a rendering system created by Google that allows you to write HTML templates in Javascript, then efficiently render and re-render those templates together with data to create and update DOM.
+Lit html is the rendering system of Lit that allows you to write HTML templates in Javascript, then efficiently render and re-render those templates together with data to create and update DOM.
 It is similar to popular JSX and VDOM libraries but it runs natively in the browser and much more efficiently in many cases.

 Using Lit HTML